1. Home

 • Front-line health services: consultation with a physician, consultation with a primary care nurse practitioner or other member of the interprofessional team, with or without an appointment

 • Mental health services: a multidisciplinary team that may include specialized mental health nurse practitioners or physicians, who provide assessments and work with adults and youth with mental health symptoms or disorders.
-However, no medical referral or diagnosis is required to receive mental health services at a CLSC
+No medical referral or diagnosis is required to receive mental health services at a CLSC

 • Rehabilitation and reintegration services